thescientist13/sst-notes/README.md

 # Monorepo Template

 A template to create a monorepo SST v3 project.
+[Learn more](https://sst.dev/docs/set-up-a-monorepo).

 ## Get started